Fish oil or fatty acid supplements: Do we need them?

 Why would you as a woman travelling through a new developmental stage of your life take fatty acids?

-Firstly, everybody must eat fat every day as part of a balanced diet, but what has been discovered is that the ratio of different types of essential fat we eat everyday can affect our health and wellbeing.
-One of the latest major nutrient health pushes has been to get everyone to eat less saturated fat and eat more polyunsaturated fat.
+Firstly, everybody must eat fat every day as part of a balanced diet, but what has been discovered is that the ratio of different types of fat we eat everyday can affect our health and wellbeing.
+One of the latest major nutrient health pushes has been to encourage people to eat less saturated fat and eat more polyunsaturated fat.

 Types of Fat